On the Injectivity of Euler Integral Transforms with Hyperplanes and Quadric Hypersurfaces: Introduction

-In this work, a central question we are interested in is the invertibility of the $\ECT$ and the $\QECT$.
-Previous efforts by \cite{curry2022many} and \cite{ghrist2018persistent} have shown that the $\ECT$ is injective on a ``reasonable" class of compact shapes.
+In this work, a central question we are interested in is the injectivity of the $\ECT$ and the $\QECT$.
+Previous efforts by \cite{curry2022many} and \cite{ghrist2018persistent} have independently shown that the $\ECT$ is injective on a ``reasonable" class of compact shapes.
 Furthermore, the work in \cite{ghrist2018persistent} showed that this injectivity result extends to finite sums of indicator functions on a collection of shapes (known as \textit{constructible functions}) that are compactly supported.

-We will first investigate the invertibility of the ECT on constructible functions that aren't compactly supported.
-As we will see in Example~\ref{ex: non-injective definable sets} and Theorem~\ref{thm: hyperplane invertible} in Section~\ref{sec:Hyperplanes}, there are plenty of pairs of constructible functions that the $\ECT$ is not injective on.
-We then extend the ECT to the QECT and discuss its invertibility in Theorem~\ref{thm: quadric zero vector} and Theorem~\ref{thm: quadric interpolation}.
-Specifically, we will prove the following main results in this paper. \begin{enumerate} \item Given two different constructible functions $f, g: \bb R^n \to \bb Z$ such that $\ECT(f) = \ECT(g)$, we give a complete classification of what $f$ and $g$ are in Theorem~\ref{thm: hyperplane invertible}. \item Suppose $v = 0$ is fixed, we will show that the function $S \mapsto \{(A, t) \mapsto \QECT(S)(A, 0, t)\}$ is ``invertible up to sign" in Theorem~\ref{thm: quadric zero vector}. \item Suppose the classes of ``reasonable" shapes we are considering are all contained in $B_R(0) \coloneqq \{x \in \bb R^n\ |\ |x| \leq R\}$ for some $R \geq 0$, then for a fixed $A$ such that $||A||_{op} < \frac{1}{1 + 2 R^2}$, we will show that the function $S \mapsto \{(v, t) \mapsto \QECT(S)(A, v, t)\}$ is invertible in Theorem~\ref{thm: quadric interpolation}.
-In particular, this serves as an interpolation between the invertibility of the $\ECT$ and Theorem~\ref{thm: quadric zero vector} (see Remark~\ref{rem: interpolation}). \end{enumerate} These statements will be more precise in their respective theorems.
+We will first investigate the injectivity of the ECT on constructible functions that are not compactly supported.
+As we will see in Example~\ref{ex: non-injective definable sets} and Theorem~\ref{thm: hyperplane injective} in Section~\ref{sec:Hyperplanes}, there are many pairs of constructible functions that the $\ECT$ is not injective on.
+We then extend the ECT to the QECT and discuss its injectivity in Theorem~\ref{thm: quadric zero vector} and Theorem~\ref{thm: quadric interpolation}.
+Specifically, we will prove the following main results in this paper. \begin{enumerate} \item We completely classify all the pairs of constructible functions that the Euler characteristic transform is not injective on in Theorem~\ref{thm:injectivity_hyperplane}. \item Suppose $v = 0$ is fixed, we show that the function $S \mapsto \{(A, t) \mapsto \QECT(S)(A, 0, t)\}$ is injective up to sign in Theorem~\ref{thm: quadric zero vector}. \item Suppose the classes of ``reasonable" shapes (see Definition~\ref{def: o-minimal}) we are considering are all contained in $B_R(0) \coloneqq \{x \in \bb R^n\ |\ |x| \leq R\}$ for some $R \geq 0$.
+For a fixed $A$ such that $||A||_{op} < \frac{1}{1 + 2 R^2}$, we show that the function $S \mapsto \{(v, t) \mapsto \QECT(S)(A, v, t)\}$ is injective in Theorem~\ref{thm: quadric interpolation}.
+In particular, this serves as an interpolation between the injectivity of the $\ECT$ and Theorem~\ref{thm: quadric zero vector} (see Remark~\ref{rem: interpolation}). \end{enumerate} These statements will be made more precise in their respective theorems.